david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
+*19th June 2020*
+In the code generation, where there are combinations of instructions that use a move followed by an OPERATION.
+We need to be careful when spilling.

 *18th June 2020*

 Register Allocation.
 Is it working ?
+I added some code the dumps the live ranges is a visual format.

 Investigating use/defs for calling functions.